Mc-Zen/quill/src/quantum-circuit.typ

 /// Create a quantum circuit diagram.
 Children may be
-/// - gates created by one of the many gate commands (@@gate(),
+/// - gates created by one of the many gate commands (@gate, @mqgate, @meter, ...),
-///   @@mqgate(), @@meter(), ...),
 /// - `[\ ]` for creating a new wire/row,
-/// - commands like @@setwire(), @@slice() or @@gategroup(),
+/// - commands like @setwire, @slice or @gategroup,
 /// - integers for creating cells filled with the current wire setting,
 /// - lengths for creating space between rows or columns,
 /// - plain content or strings to be placed on the wire, and
-/// - @@lstick(), @@midstick() or @@rstick() for placement next to the wire.
+/// - @lstick, @midstick or @rstick for placement next to the wire.
-///
-///
+#let quantum-circuit(

-/// - wire (stroke): Style for drawing the circuit wires.
+  /// Style for drawing the circuit wires.
 This can take anything
-///            that is valid for the stroke of the builtin `line()` function.
+  /// that is valid for the stroke of the built-in `line()` function.
-/// - row-spacing (length): Spacing between rows.
-/// - column-spacing (length): Spacing between columns.
-/// - min-row-height (length): Minimum height of a row (e.g., when no
-///             gates are given).
-/// - min-column-width (length): Minimum width of a column.
-/// - gate-padding (length): General padding setting including the inset for
-///            gate boxes and the distance of @@lstick() and co. to the wire.
-/// - equal-row-heights (bool): If true, then all rows will have the same
-///            height and the wires will have equal distances orienting on the
-///            highest row.
-/// - color (color): Foreground color, default for strokes, text, controls
-///            etc. If you want to have dark-themed circuits, set this to white
-///            for instance and update `wire` and `fill` accordingly.
-/// - fill (color): Default fill color for gates.
-/// - font-size (length): Default font size for text in the circuit.
-/// - scale (ratio): Total scale factor applied to the entire
-///            circuit without changing proportions
-/// - baseline (length, content, str): Set the baseline for the circuit.
-If a
-///            content or a string is given, the baseline will be adjusted auto-
-///            matically to align with the center of it.
-One useful application is
-///            `"="` so the circuit aligns with the equals symbol.
-/// - circuit-padding (dictionary): Padding for the circuit (e.g., to accommodate
-///            for annotations) in form of a dictionary with possible keys
-///            `left`, `right`, `top` and `bottom`.
-Not all of those need to be
-///            specified.
-///
+  /// -> stroke
-///            This setting basically just changes the size of the bounding box
-///            for the circuit and can be used to increase it when labels or
-///            annotations extend beyond the actual circuit.
-/// - fill-wires (bool): Whether to automatically fill up all wires until the end.
-/// - ..children (any): Items, gates and circuit commands (see description).
-#let quantum-circuit(
   wire: .7pt + black,

+  /// Spacing between rows.
+  /// -> length
   row-spacing: 12pt,

+  /// Spacing between columns.
+  /// -> length
   column-spacing: 12pt,

+  /// Minimum height of a row (e.g., when no gates are given).
+  /// -> length
   min-row-height: 10pt,

+  /// Minimum width of a column.
+  /// -> length
   min-column-width: 0pt,

+  /// General padding setting including the inset for gate boxes and
+  /// the distance of @lstick and co. to the wire.
+  /// -> length
   gate-padding: .4em,

+  /// If true, then all rows will have the same height and the wires will
+  /// have equal distances orienting on the highest row.
+  /// -> bool
   equal-row-heights: false,

+  /// Foreground color, default for strokes, text, controls etc. If you want
+  /// to have dark-themed circuits, set this to white for instance and
+  /// update `wire` and `fill` accordingly.
+  /// -> color
   color: black,

+  /// Default fill color for gates.
+  /// -> color
   fill: white,

+  /// Default font size for text in the circuit.
+  /// -> length
   font-size: 10pt,

+  /// Total scale factor applied to the entire circuit without changing proportions.
+  /// -> ratio
   scale: 100%,

+  /// Set the baseline for the circuit.
+If a content or a string is given, the
+  /// baseline will be adjusted automatically to align with the center of it.
+  /// One useful application is `"="` so the circuit aligns with the equals symbol.
+  /// -> length | content | str
   baseline: 0pt,

+  /// Padding for the circuit (e.g., to accommodate for annotations) in form of
+  /// a dictionary with possible keys `left`, `right`, `top` and `bottom`.
+Not
+  /// all of those need to be  specified.
+  ///
+  /// This setting basically just changes the size of the bounding box for the
+  /// circuit and can be used to increase it when labels or annotations extend
+  /// beyond the actual circuit.
+  /// -> length | dictionary
   circuit-padding: .4em,

+  /// Whether to automatically fill up all wires until the end.
+  /// -> bool
   fill-wires: true,

+  /// Items, gates and circuit commands (see description).
+  /// -> any
   ..children

 ) = {
   if children.pos().len() == 0 { return }
   if children.named().len() > 0 {